Causal Inference with Noncompliance and Unknown Interference: Model

 Consider a finite population of $n \in \mathbb{N}$ units $N_n \coloneqq \{1, 2, \dots, n\}$.
 The units form an undirected network represented by the $n \times n$ symmetric adjacency matrix $\bm{A} = (A_{ij})_{i,j \in N_n}$, where $A_{ij} \in \{ 0, 1 \}$ indicates whether or not $i$ and $j$ are connected.
 We assume that there are no self-links so that $A_{ii} = 0$ for all $i \in N_n$.
 Denote the set of possible adjacency matrices of $n$ units as $\mathcal{A}_n$.

-In a later section, we study asymptotic theory under the condition that the network size $n$ grows to infinity. \phantomsection \Copy{R1-1}{ This means that we consider a sequence of networks $\{ \bm{A}_m \}$ for $m = 1, 2, \dots$. } The observed adjacency matrix $\bm{A}$ with no subscript is regarded as an $n$-th element of the sequence. \phantomsection \Copy{R1-2}{ Generally, networks $\bm{A}_{m_1}$ and $\bm{A}_{m_2}$ are completely unrelated, such that the members of the former and latter do not overlap.
-Meanwhile, it is possible to create a new network $\bm{A}_{m_3}$ ($m_3 = m_1 + m_2$) as a block diagonal matrix with the diagonal submatrices $\bm{A}_{m_1}$ and $\bm{A}_{m_2}$. } Furthermore, the distributions of variables including potential outcomes and treatments are specific to each network in general; that is, they form a triangular array defined along with the network sequence.
+In a later section, we study asymptotic theory under the condition that the network size $n$ grows to infinity.
+This means that we consider a sequence of networks $\{ \bm{A}_m \}$ for $m = 1, 2, \dots$.
+The observed adjacency matrix $\bm{A}$ with no subscript is regarded as an $n$-th element of the sequence.
+Generally, networks $\bm{A}_{m_1}$ and $\bm{A}_{m_2}$ are completely unrelated, such that the members of the former and latter do not overlap.
+Meanwhile, it is possible to create a new network $\bm{A}_{m_3}$ ($m_3 = m_1 + m_2$) as a block diagonal matrix with the diagonal submatrices $\bm{A}_{m_1}$ and $\bm{A}_{m_2}$.
+Furthermore, the distributions of variables such as treatment assignments may be specific to each network in general; that is, they form a triangular array defined along with the network sequence.
 However, for notational simplicity, we suppress the dependence of variables on the network.